 By 1969, George W., with the influence of his eldest son George E., began the implementations of new ideas into the family business.
 This period saw an introduction of new refrigerated stainless steel fermentation tanks and small oak cooperage, as well as the production of the winery’s first premium varietal wine, a 1969 estate-bottled Petite Sirah.

 Brothers Gene and Gary contributed to the winery’s growth by focusing on Sales and Marketing goals, and the expansion of the event facilities and hospitality operations.
 George introduced and increased the varietal production of Guglielmo Reserve Wines introducing modern production technology.
-Gary has now retired from the business and moved his family out of state, sadly in July of 2020 he passed away unexpectedly.
+Gary retired from the business and moved his family out of state, sadly in July of 2020 he passed away unexpectedly.

 Guglielmo Winery Tradition Continues